 How Hard Are Nursing Clinicals?

 Clinicals can be challenging, as it is a fast-paced and intimidating environment.
 You’re likely on your feet for hours, around completely new people, and feel out of place.
-Some people who excel in the classroom have a tough time with the social aspect of nursing, where you have to read the room, build rapport with patients, and make conversation.
+Some people who excel in the classroom have a tough time with the social aspect of nursing, where you must read the room, build rapport with patients, and make conversation.
+Some students prefer clinical, while others prefer the classroom.
+Both are uniquely challenging, but it’s definitely doable.
+Here’s a post that dives deeper into this topic.

 How Do I Become Confident in Nursing Clinicals?

-What Challenges Do Student Nurses Face?
+What Challenges Do Nursing Students Face?

-Time management, stress and burnout, clinical rotations on top of in-class work and exams, learning complex skills for the first, learning how to communicate professionally, acclimating to being part of the healthcare team, financial strain/challenges, and learning new technologies (like patient care equipment and complex medical record software).
+Time management, stress, and burnout, clinical rotations on top of in-class work and exams, learning complex skills for the first, learning how to communicate professionally, acclimating to being part of the healthcare team, financial strain/challenges, and learning new technologies (like patient care equipment and complex medical record software).

 What Are the Different Types of Nursing Clinical Rotations?

 Some common rotation types include medical-surgical, pediatrics, labor and delivery, intensive care unit (ICU), emergency room (ER), and operating room (OR).
+You may also spend time in outpatient or inpatient pysch/behavior health units, community health settings like schools, clinics, and more.

 - How to Clean a Poopy Patient – blog post